sonicsynergy-ops/sonic-tablet-ha-dashboard/README.md

 - `/local/hemma/scripts/navbar-sidebar-offset.js` (from this repo)
 - `/local/hemma/scripts/navbar-scroll.js` (from this repo)
 - `/local/hemma/scripts/swipe-card-patch.js` (from this repo, required for Plex Recently Added popup)
+- `/local/hemma/scripts/hemma-smart-row.js` (from this repo, required for Smart Row)
 - `/local/hemma/fonts/hanken-grotesk.css` (from this repo)
 - `/hacsfiles/button-card/button-card.js` (should already be present if installed via HACS)
 - `/hacsfiles/lovelace-navbar-card/navbar-card.js` (should already be present if installed via HACS)